MlCHAL-S/Data-Science/README.md

 ## About the Silky Coders Data Science Book

-The "Silky Coders Data Science Book" is a resource which covers various topics in data science, including:
+The resource covers various topics in data science, including:

 - Pandas, NumPy
-- various libraries for plotting data such as Matplotlib and Seaborn
+- Various libraries for plotting data such as Matplotlib and Seaborn
 - Data Visualization
 - Data Wrangling
 - Statistical Analysis